treeverse/lakeFS/docs/howto/mirroring.md

 * in cases there are dependencies between datasets, are all dependencies also up to date?
 * what is currently in-flight or haven't even started replicating yet?

-Reasoning about these is non-trivial, especially in the face of a regional disaster, However ensuring business continuity might require that we have these answers.
+Reasoning about these is non-trivial, especially in the face of a regional disaster, however ensuring business continuity might require that we have these answers.

 Using lakeFS mirroring makes it much easier to answer: we are guaranteed that the latest commit that exists in the replica is in a consistent state and is fully usable, even if it isn't the absolute latest commit - it still reflects a known, consistent, point in time.